f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

 Upgrading F5OS via GUI
 ----------------------

 Once the new images are loaded you can perform the upgrade from the **System Settings > Software Management** screen.
 Currently it is recommended you use the **Bundled** option to upgrade using the ISO.
 In the future there may be cases where **Unbundled** (separate OS or Service upgrades) are recommended.
 Select the software version you want to upgrade to, and once you click **Save** the upgrade process will begin.
-Upgrading F5OS will cuase an outage for all tenants on that appliance.
+Upgrading F5OS will cause an outage for all tenants on that appliance.
 It is best to failover tenants to the HA pair member, then perform the upgrade of F5OS.

 .. image:: images/rseries_software_upgrades/image7.png
   :align: center